Sunella: Sunella nanchengensis

 Sunella nanchengensis (Huo, 1965) is a probable sexual dimorph of S. grandis and is generally considered a synonym of S. grandis.
+It was named after Nancheng, the previous romanization of Nanzheng, which is the type locality of the species.

 Sunella shensiella

 Sunella shensiella (Huo,1965) is the only species of Sunella apart from S. grandis that is not considered a synonym of S. grandis or has been reassigned to a different genus.
 Probable sexual dimorphism has been observed.
-It is the only species where soft anatomy has been preserved.
+It is one of the species where soft anatomy has been preserved.
+Known from the Helinpu Formation of southwest China.

+Sunella dimorphismus

+Sunella dimorphismus (Liu et al, 2026) has preserved anatomy including trunk and appendages.
+Known from the Chengjiang Biota.
+However, the name was later pointed out to be nomen nudum as no type specimen was specified in the original description, at the same time the conspecific specimens was described as S. chimera by Zhai et al. 2026.

+Sunella chimera

+Sunella chimera (Zhai et al, 2026) is the new valid name applied to the aforementioned S. dimorphismus specimens.
+The new description providing more details on the body and appendages, especially the mouthparts, significantly rewrite the taxonomic position of suneliids.